JPMorgan's profit misses; posts unexpected $1 billion legal expense

-JPMorgan Chase & Co JPM.N reported lower-than-estimated third-quarter profit on Tuesday as unexpected legal expenses of $1 billion (628.73 million pounds) caught analysts off guard and offset strength in its capital markets and lending businesses.
+JPMorgan Chase & Co (JPM.N) reported lower-than-estimated third-quarter profit on Tuesday as unexpected legal expenses of $1 billion caught analysts off guard and offset strength in its capital markets and lending businesses.

 The bulk of the costs came from setting aside money to resolve government probes into alleged rigging of foreign-exchange rates, Chief Financial Officer Marianne Lake said.